CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module ORP.3 Sensitization and Training.md

 Internal and / or external staff is needed to prepare and conduct awareness raising and training activities (see 3.1.2 Selection of Trainers or External Training Providers in the Further Information).

 **Implementation**
-In the implementation phase, employees are assigned to the previously defined target groups and target group-specific content is selected for awareness-raising and training measures (see ORP.3.M6 Planning and Conducting Sensitizations and Information Security Training).
+In the implementation phase, employees are assigned to the previously defined target groups and target group-specific content is selected for awareness-raising and training measures (see ORP.3.M6 Planning and Conducting Sensitivity and Information Security Training).
 The subject matter should be suitably taught, for example by means of simulation games (see 3.1.3 Implementation of Information Security Planning Games).
 Measures must also be implemented which make the contact persons responsible for safety issues known to the employees (see ORP.3.M2 contact for safety issues).

 ** Operation, continuous care and development **